A video that has gone viral on Facebook appears to show a Westland Police Officer tasing a man as he is holding his two-month-old baby.

 Williams said they didn’t understand what the officers were talking about.

 “At that point, my friend Ray got a little agitated like you’re coming over to my house, my property and you're asking me about something I don’t know about,” Williams said.

 According to witnesses, Ray Brown then began to argue with officers.
 Williams said that is when he decided to record video on his cell phone.

 In the video, officers told Brown was going to be arrested.
 Then told someone holding the baby to get him out of there

 “Get the baby out of here.
 Get the baby out of here,” a Westland officer said.

 “That’s my child.
 He can be exactly where he’s at.
 Give me my child.
 Give me my child,” Brown said.

 Officers then crowd into Brown with a taser out.
-Nichole Skidmore, Brown’s girlfriend, and mother to 2-month-old Christopher came to try and take the baby.
+Nichole Skidmore, Brown’s girlfriend, and mother to two-month-old Christopher come to try and take the baby.

 It appears in the video that Brown was still holding on to the baby and in the midst of passing the baby on to Skidmore when he is tased.

 “I had to catch the baby," Skidmore said.
 "I was in the street talking with the cops.
 I had to come over.
 The taser is on this side of him, and the baby is over here.
 As soon as they start tasing him the baby flew out of his hands and I had to grab him, or he would have fell.”